A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Challenges in the Optimization Problem for Model Estimation

-This gradient is evaluated using backpropogation through the chain rule, that goes backward from the discriminator neural network, through the Poisson counts simulator, and to the generator neural network.
-The red dashed line in Figure \ref{fig:fram_ds_wgan_backprob} illustrates this gradient propagation evaluation of \ref{eq:backprop_three_terms}.
+This gradient is evaluated using backpropagation (BP).
+According to the chain rule, BP goes backward from the discriminator neural network, through the Poisson counts simulator, and to the generator neural network.
+The red dashed line in Figure \ref{fig:fram_ds_wgan_backprob} illustrates this gradient propagation evaluation of \eqref{eq:backprop_three_terms}.
+We remark that, for the optimization problem \ref{eq:WGAN_opt}, we initially aim for an approximation of the gradient of the expectation, $\nabla_\theta\mathbb{E}[f(\mathbf{h}(g(\mathbf{Y};\theta)),\omega)]$.
+This is is not equal to $\mathbb{E}[\nabla_\theta f(\mathbf{h}(g(\mathbf{Y};\theta)),\omega)]$, which can be approximated by taking average of $\nabla_\theta f(\mathbf{h}(g(\mathbf{Y};\theta)),\omega)$ over copies of the random variable $\mathbf{Y}$.
+Therefore, in the following we do not aim to provide an unbiased estimator, or to give theoretical justification for the gradient estimator we derive, but instead to provide a heuristic evaluation that would work for practical use.